 Maple Glazed Banana Bread

-I actually made quite a few banana desserts, because hilariously, a neighbor wound up with twenty six extra bunches of bananas.
-She ordered two bunches from Peapod… and they delivered twenty eight.
+I actually made quite a few banana desserts this week, because hilariously, a neighbor wound up with twenty six extra bunches of bananas.
+She ordered two bunches from Peapod… and they delivered twenty-eight.

 As George Bluth would tell us, “There’s always money in the banana stand!”
 Except instead of opening a banana stand, she chose to share the wealth with neighbors.